onmax/nimiq-ui/docs/vitepress-theme/features/copy-as-markdown.md

   -o .
 ```

-This will create:

-- `llms.txt` - A sitemap of all documentation pages
-- `llms-full.txt` - Complete markdown content of all pages
-- `markdown/` directory - Individual markdown files for each page

 ## Configuration

-The markdown generation is automatically configured when you use the `NimiqVitepressVitePlugin`:
+The llms.txt generation is automatically configured when you use the `NimiqVitepressVitePlugin`:

 ```ts [vite.config.ts]
 import { NimiqVitepressVitePlugin } from 'nimiq-vitepress-theme/vite'